 - Do you have great ideas for business?

-Well, who doesn’t.
+Well, who doesn’t?
 You’ll answer YES to all of them by default.
 Having the right mindset is more important than business ideas and business knowledge.
-As they say, businesses are as good as its leader, in our case, the entrepreneur.
+As they say, businesses are as good as their leader, in our case, the entrepreneur.

 My personal version of an entrepreneur test was developed through actual experience.
 This entrepreneur test was designed to help an individual to understand their entrepreneurial potential.